refractionPOINT/lce_doc/dr.md

 The REST interface expects those rules in their native JSON format (as descrbed below), but UIs to generate this format will be available if you are uncomfortable with the JSON.

+The website version (on limacharlie.io) of this takes the rules as YAML to make it easier to visualize.

 ## Detection Component
 Each logical operation in this component is a dictionary with an `op` field.
 Complex logical evaluation is done by using two special `op` values, `and` and `or`.
 These will take a `rules` parameter that is a list of other logical